 In a no-fault divorce, you do not have to prove your spouse damaged your marriage or is the reason the relationship cannot continue.
 You can simply agree that you both contributed to the issues that occurred and that a divorce is needed.
-This is the heart of a no-fault divorce.
+This is the heart of no-fault divorce.

-Even in a no-fault divorce, you must have grounds for the legal division.
+Even in a no-fault divorce, you must have grounds for legal division.
 Under Ala.
 Code § 30-2-1 (a)(7)(9), Alabama allows you to use one of two no-fault grounds to do this.
 They include:

 - Irretrievable breakdown of the marriage: Further efforts to try to reconcile will not be effective in preserving the relationship.

 - Incompatibility: The partners cannot get along to continue as a married couple.

 Some states do not allow you to allege fault in a divorce case, but Alabama is not one of them.
 Petitioners have the option to file a no-fault or fault-based divorce in Alabama.

 Filing a no-fault divorce has some major benefits.
 It is usually less combative and cheaper, and it may move you through the process faster.
 There is no need to go through the difficult and painful process of gathering evidence and showing how your spouse caused your marriage to fail.

 In some situations, though, you may want to pursue fault-based grounds.
 This can be important if your spouse’s bad behavior was shocking or dangerous or may be relevant when it comes to spousal support, custody, or other elements within the divorce.
 Some grounds for a fault-based divorce include: